gwenoleauvray/ipobfs/readme.eng.txt

 checksum do not reach the target at all.
 Some routers do hardware NAT offloading.
 Whether invalid packets can pass through such devices is still not tested.
 But even if not, then hardware NAT can usually be disabled in the firmware settings, thereby leaving regular linux NAT.

+If NAT doesn’t pass packets with invalid checkыгь, use --csum=valid option.
+In terms of cpu load, it would be preferable not to use the --csum=valid mode if NAT passes packets with invalid checksum.

 There is information that some mobile operators terminate tcp on their servers for later proxying to the original destination.
 In this case, any tcp modification not at the data flow level is doomed to failure.